History of Washington, D.C. in Timeline

 In 2019, Washington, D.C., had the highest median household income in the U.S. at $92,266.

-In 2019, the D.C.
-Admission Act was reintroduced for Washington, D.C.
+In 2019, the statehood bill was reintroduced as the Washington, D.C., Admission Act.

 According to 2020 Census Bureau data, the population of Washington, D.C., was 41.4% Black or African American, 39.6% White, 4.9% Asian, 0.5% American Indian or Alaska Native, 0.1% Native Hawaiian or Other Pacific Islander, and 5.4% Some Other Race.